octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 ### Events

-Named engine events use detached, transport-safe payload data.
+Named event factories produce detached, transport-safe payload data.
+Some processing code constructs `EngineEvent` directly for no-payload Resolve change signals and simple queue summaries.
+Current direct events contain only transport-safe values, but the architecture test does not automatically inspect future direct construction.
+Maintain named factory functions or extend the test to cover new direct producers.

 Queue events expose stable job summaries rather than callables, threads or temporary processing objects.